Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 }
 ```

-The reader is lazy — it only loads data from GFS on the first access (`load()`).
+The reader is lazy, it only loads data from GFS on the first access (`load()`).
 This avoids I/O for SSTables that are never read.

 **Get path**: